 Next, download Chris Belcher’s public key; there is a link on the page, and it’s also here: Link

 raw and then save the data to your computer.
-Note it’s location.
-Open the terminal, and navigate to the location of the the public key.
+Note its location.
+Open the terminal, and navigate to the location of the public key.

 gpg --import NameOfPublicKey

-In Linux/Mac, the double dash precedes options to commands that are longer than one letter.
+In Linux/Mac, the double dash precedes options for commands that are longer than one letter.
 A single dash means that if more than one letter follows, each letter is an individual option.
 Eg

 -abcd is four separate options,